ossrs/srs/README.md

 Remark:

 1. Concurrency: We only benchmark the concurrency of single process.
-1. MultipleProcess: SRS support multiple processes by [go-oryx][oryx].
+1. MultipleProcess: SRS supports multiple processes by [go-oryx][oryx].
-1. HLS aonly: HLS supports delivering in audio only without video stream.
+1. HLS aonly: HLS supports audio only mode without video stream.
 1. BW check: The bandwidth check feature is used to detect the bandwidth between server and client.
 1. Security: The security includes access control, token authentication and referer check.
-1. Reload: SRS and Nginx support reload, but nginx-rtmp doesn't.
+1. Reload: SRS and Nginx supports reload, but nginx-rtmp doesn't.

 ### Performance